Making Friends – Part 1 Settling in

 Der Kollege/ die Kollegin – colleague.
 Can refer to someone in the same profession.
 Though separated by thousands of miles and unbeknownst to each other, my local Munich dentist referred to my dentist in Ireland as der Kollege.
 Young men also use sometimes the term “Kollege” for a friend – so it can also be used in a wide range.

-Der Partner/ die Partnerin – can be of a romantic or business nature.
+Der Partner/ die Partnerin – can be of a romantic or business nature (or sports partner).

 Der Lebensgefährte/ die Lebensgefährtin– long-term partner.
 Term older people use for their long-term boyfriends/ girlfriends.

 Der Genosse/ die Genossin – companion.
-Sharing a hospital room with someone?
+Sharing a hospital room or an apartment with someone?
 That’s your Zimmergenosse or room-mate.

 Which categories should you aspire to?
 You want to be somebody’s “Spezl” or “Kumpel”, at which stage you might even refer to them as der/die + Surname.
 “Ach der Maier wieder!” you cry, as you roll about laughing at your good friend’s latest shenanigans.